 cDevpost, Inc. (“Devpost”) will provide the Hackathon Website and will be the official timekeeper for the Hackathon.

 2. DATES AND TIMING

-- Individuals who are at least the age of majority where they reside as of the time of entry (“Eligible Individuals”)
+- Individuals who are at least the age of majority where they reside as of the time of entry, but in no case younger than 18 years of age (“Eligible Individuals”)